WATER SOFTENERS FOR HARD WATER, IRON & MANGANESE

 Hard water contaminants found in well water supplying homes in Portsmouth, NH can be removed with a water softener.
 The main hard water minerals are magnesium and calcium.
 Also commonly found in Portsmouth are iron & manganese.
 The EPA maximum allowable level for iron as a secondary contaminant is .3 parts per million.
 The EPA maximum allowable level for manganese as a secondary contaminant is .05 parts per million.
 Small amounts of these minerals can have large affects on your home’s water quality.
 The EPA has no maximum levels set for calcium and magnesium in drinking water.
 Without water softening, these minerals can have devastating affects on your home’s plumbing as well as your ability to clean.
 Hard water interferes with almost every cleaning task, including washing dishes, laundry and taking a shower.
 Clothes can look dingy and feel rough and scratchy.
 Dishes and glasses get spotted and film may build up on shower doors, bathtubs, sinks and faucets.
 Washing your hair in hard water may leave it feeling sticky and dull.
 Finally, hard water can cause a residue to build-up in pipes that can lower water pressure throughout the house.

 There are different water softener types, including up-flow versus down-flow technology which can make a big difference, particularly if there are elevated levels of iron or manganese in the water.
 High efficiency softeners also use much less salt and water in the equipment’s regeneration cycle.
-For a full discussion describing what hard water is, see the link at Hard water.
+For more information about hard water, see the link at Hard water.

 The following chart categorizes hard water levels.
 Compare your water test results:

 OTHER AFFECTS OF HARD WATER, IRON & MANGANESE